top of page

 From the car park out front, you head across the block-paved path, studded with the names of drivers from history.
 We spent a few minutes trying to find ones we knew.

-Paved walkway with engraved names: Mike Arnett, Pam Longbone, John Nicol, and Lewis Hamilton MBE.
+Paved walkway in front of Silverstone museum with engraved names: Mike Arnett, Pam Longbone, John Nicol, and Lewis Hamilton MBE.
 Gray stones, organized pattern.

-People in a motorsport-themed store with race cars on display.
+People in a motorsport-themed store at the Silverstone museum with race cars on display.
 A car is suspended from the ceiling.
 Bright, spacious interior.

 Pre-show

-Dark room with bright red digital numbers "01:34" on walls.
+Dark room with bright red digital numbers "01:34" on walls at the Silverstone Museum.
 Red strip lights on ceiling and floor, creating a futuristic atmosphere.

 The Museum

-From now on you can exit and enter the hangar and interact with whatever you want, without time constraints and pictures and video are allowed.
+From now on you can exit and enter the hangar and interact with whatever you want, without time constraints.
 Do make use of the café, as there is plenty to peruse, and you will need a break or two.

 History at Every Turn